You get attention. It feels good.

 These dysfunctions don't stay static.

-They compound over time.
-Passive Risk evolves into Active, Active evolves into Aggressive.
+They compound over time. opportunity risk evolves into active, active evolves into aggressive.

 The question isn't whether you have risk.
 It's which category you're in, and how quickly it's compounding.